lmarquezvg/NSGA-III-K/README.txt

        The previous line executes the module main.py to test the NSGA-III-RSE on the DTLZ1_MINUS with three objective functions for one independent run.
-A boundary layer with twelve divisions per objective function is generated for the weight vector-based reference set and the inner layer is not required.
+A boundary layer with twelve divisions per objective function is used for the weight vector-based reference set and the inner layer is not required.
 The maximum number of generations is set to four hundred generations.

 RESULTS
        On success, the output files containing the approximation sets are